Ongoing*, Rike Center 108 (World Exchange Lounge)

 Sponsored by the Center for International Programs and the Women's Center

 Thursday, October 15, 6:30 to 8 p.m., McGinnis

-Breaking Bread is an intercultural program that brings international and American students together through the sharing of food.
-Breaking Bread is comprised of three interconnected events:
+Breaking Bread is an intercultural program that attempts to bring international and U.S. students together through the sharing of food.
+Through this program students participate in the creation and sharing of food over the course of three-culminating cooking events:

 Dinner #1 (October 15): American students demonstrate how to prepare traditional U.S. foods.
 Students share a meal.